Create a Website Account - Manage notification subscriptions, save form progress and more.

 No, you can purchase a membership now and throughout the season.

-The Hazlet Swim & Tennis Club, a utility, will be operated by the Township of Hazlet and managed by Hazlet Recreation Dept.
+The Hazlet Swim & Tennis Club will be operated by the Township of Hazlet and managed by Hazlet Recreation Dept.

 Refunds are available through July 4 at the discretion of the Hazlet Township Committee and may be subject to a 15% administrative charge.